 German chancellor puts pressure on European countries who refuse to take in refugees, saying it betrays EU’s values.

-Police in Vienna said 3,650 refugees had reached the city on Monday, representing a new daily record.
+Police in Vienna said on Tuesday that 3,650 refugees had reached the city on Monday, representing a new daily record.

 Austrian authorities appeared to have given up on trying to apply European Union rules by filtering out refugees who had already claimed asylum in Hungary, train passengers said.

 Many of the refugees arriving in Vienna’s railway station on Monday evening immediately raced to board trains heading on to Germany, as policemen looked on passively, preferring not to intervene, witnesses said.

 Refugees cheered and chanted “Germany, thank you!” as they saw a welcome sign held up by local people at Munich Central Station late on Monday.

 Police said some 500 refugees, mainly from the Middle East, were on the train.
 They were to be transported by bus to camps where they will be registered.

 Germany has taken in more asylum seekers than any other European Union country.
 German Chancellor Angela Merkel on Monday called for other EU nations to do more to help deal with this year’s influx of refugees.

 Austrian authorities have stopped hundreds of refugees and arrested five traffickers as part of a clampdown along a main motorway from Hungary against the criminal gangs exploiting the human misery.

 On Monday evening, around 20,000 people took part in a pro-refugee rally in Vienna, calling for the fair and respectful treatment of people fleeing from conflicts mainly in the Middle East and Africa.